jeqo/ak-docs/README.md

     - [Data set](data/config/admin_client_config.json)
     - [Template](layouts/shortcodes/config.html)

+### Kafka Streams docs

+Kafka Streams docs have been moved to the same structure as the main docs.
+These to simplify the migration to Markdown.

+As a side effect, most dynamic behavior and navigation is now under the main menu.

 ### Template

 To make the transition as low-friction as possible, the same template has been copied from `kafka-site` to keep the same user-experience, though it can be improved later using Hugo templates.